21henryp/github-chapter-2-sandbox/README.md

-looking at teamwork with Git
+looking at teamwork with Git!!!